-Obtaining a Criminal Record Certificate in Chengdu.
+Obtaining a Criminal Record Certificate in Chengdu

-• Passport (containing Chinese visa)
+• Passport (with valid Chinese visa)

 • Passport copy